swcarpentry/shell-novice/_episodes/01-intro.md

 that commands, flags and arguments are separated by spaces.

 So let's look at the REPL (read-evaluate-print loop) in more detail.
-Notice that the "evaluate" step is made of two parts:
+Notice that the "evaluate" step is made up of two parts:

 1. Read what was typed (`ls -F /` in our example)
     The shell uses the spaces to split the line into the command, flags, and arguments